How to Write in Plain English Content Creators Guide

 For example:

-- Should + Not = Shouldn’t (Shouldn’t is the contraction of should and not)
+• Should + Not = Shouldn’t (Shouldn’t is the contraction of should and not) or

 People with reading difficulties may find these confusing.
 Often, they read the word as the opposite.
 Therefore, we should avoid using them.
 Just use the original words on their own.
-For example, instead of using can’t use cannot.
+For example, use ‘cannot’ instead of ‘can’t’.

 Avoid Conditional Contractions

 Conditional contractions are like negative contractions.
-But they are used when something could or should have happened.
+However, they are used when something could or should have happened.
 These include:

 It has been shown that people with reading difficulties find these harder to recognize.
-Instead, just use the separate words before they were joined.
-For example, use could have instead of could’ve.
+Use the separate words instead.
+For example, use ‘could have’ instead of ‘could’ve’.

 Use Active Voice